realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/03_chapter.md

 The `*..300` hop limit prevents the query from running indefinitely on disconnected graphs.
 For Merton's well-connected network, shortest paths are typically 20-100 hops.
 The result is a sequence of coordinates that the Streamlit application draws as a line on the map.

-Finding the nearest intersection to a zone centre uses Neo4j's spatial index:
+Finding the nearest intersection to a zone centre uses Aura's spatial index:

 ```cypher
 MATCH (i:Intersection)